 May 2018.
 I was fortunate enough to have a short chat with restaurant owner and Project Indochina founder Geoff Shaw.
 He even took time out to pose for this photograph, despite clearly being very busy and a little frustrated with the seemingly endless red tape of his upcoming visa renewal.
 He came across as a very humble and understated man who goes about his business with a quiet confidence.
 If you drop by for a bite he’s usually around and is very approachable.
 The White Lotus Restaurant is open daily from 09:00-22:30.
 For more info, check in at http://www.projectindochina.com/white-lotus-restaurant

 For an overview of the city sights, dive into my other articles on Hoi An.

 Like these?
-Check out many more My 5s from all over Vietnam.
+Check out many more articles from all over Vietnam.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.